n4ogw/so2sdr/share/help/so2sdrhelp.md

 <a name="ssb"></a>
 ### Voice keyer setup

-So2sdr can record and play voice messages through external scripts.
-The default scripts are located in /usr/local/share/so2sdr/scripts, and set up to use the Pulseaudio sound system.
+So2sdr can record and play voice messages through external scripts or devices (OTRSP or similar).
+The default scripts are set up to use the Pulseaudio sound system.
 Here is how to set it up:

 * The microphone should be connected to the sound card mic input.
 The sound card line out should be connected to the radio mic or line in.
 For so2r